jtamboli07/BPMEWorkshop/getting_Started.md

 Microsoft Visual Studio Code is a great editor for creating all sorts of coding artifacts.
 What is nice about VS Code is that it allows you to install multiple different types of plugins for editing code, managing Docker containers, etc.

-**Note: when doing a docker-compose down, all the deployed artifacts, will be deleted from your BPM Enterprise node.
+**Note: when doing a docker-compose down, it will delete all the deployed artifacts from your BPM Enterprise node.
 To preserve the project artifacts, do a docker-compose stop command to stop your node and a docker-compose start to bring the node up again.**

 ### Design-time installation
 The design-time component consists of an Eclipse install with all the required functionality for designing BPM Enterprise components.
 You should always install the BPM Enterprise server and Design-time in separate folders.
 We recommended installing the design-time in c:\tibco\studio-50.